v3io/v3io-tsdb/README.md

 A developer using this library should first create a `NewV3ioAdapter`, with the adapter he can create an `Appender` for adding samples or `Querier` for querying the database and retrieving a set of metrics or aggregates, see the following sections for details.

+To use the CLI, build the code under [tsdbctl](cmd/tsdbctl), it has built-in help

 For use with nuclio function you can see function example under [\nuclio](nuclio)